 For a more in-depth guide on how to

-Ege, for example, offers the ReForm concept, a sustainable selection that with many available patterns
+Ege, for example, offers the ReForm concept, a sustainable wall-to-wall carpet selection that with many available patterns

 The ReForm concept and Rawline Scala Broadloom collection

 If sustainability is important for your project, we recommend you check out our article “11 Things You Need to Look For When Talking Carpets and Sustainability” and see the additional ways

 Now you understand the many factors you need to take into account when designing your wall-to-wall carpet.
 Ultimately, though, your selection and how you